gohugoio/hugo/docs/content/templates/amber.md

 weight: 18
 ---

+**Note:** The Amber support is broken in Hugo 0.14, but is fixed in the upcoming release.

 Amber templates are another template type which Hugo supports, in addition to [Go templates](/templates/go-templates) and [Ace templates](/templates/ace-templates) templates.

 For template documentation, follow the links from the [Amber project](https://github.com/eknkc/amber)